Leoxhiu/Leoxhiu/README.md

 <br>

 - A developer who passionate about constantly learning and improving
-- A student who is currently pursuing a Degree in Artificial Intelligence
+- A fresh graduate who is currently seeking for opportunities
 - Excited to connect with like-minded professionals

 <br><br><br><br><br><br>